mui/material-ui/docs/src/pages/guides/localization/localization.md

 ## RTL Support

-Right-to-left languages are Arabic, Hebrew, and others.
+Right-to-left languages such as Arabic or Hebrew are supported.
-Follow [the guide](/guides/right-to-left/) to use them.
+Follow [this guide](/guides/right-to-left/) to use them.